-When development occurs, an application review for consistency with the recommendations of the Comprehensive Plan shall be performed in conjunction with the review of the Genoa Township Zoning Resolution.
-If a proposed development is in conflict with the Comprehensive Plan, the applicant shall address the conflict(s) by:
+When an application proposes an amendment to the Zoning Map, a review for consistency with the recommendations of the Comprehensive Plan shall be performed.
+If the proposed amendment is in conflict with the Comprehensive Plan, the applicant shall address the conflict(s) by:

 - 1. Identifying any changed circumstances since the Plan was adopted; and - 2.
-Providing a rationale that the applicant believes will support the conflicting elements of the proposed development plan, providing the applicant an opportunity to propose a deviation from the Comprehensive Plan.
+Providing a rationale that supports the conflicting elements of the proposed amendment.